How to Make Blueberry Hand Pies in the Air Fryer (Super Easy!)

 Do You Have Any Favorite Air Fryer Recipes?

 I’m always looking for more recipes specifically for air fryers.
 If you have any favorites, would you mind sharing them?
 I know my air fryer can do amazing things if I can find the right recipes.
 I feel as though I’ve barely tapped into its potential.
+If you liked these blueberry hand pies in the air fryer, you might like savory hand pies in the air fryer as well.

 Other Favorite Fruit Recipes